Fruits of the Spirit

 Picture, Melon

-Once we've decided to accept the offer of reconciliation that Jesus offers us and become a Christian, it doesn't get any easier, there are always temptations to turn back to sin.
-But we're not alone, the Bible has several examples of the faithlessness of Jesus' own disciples.
+Once we've decided to accept the offer of reconciliation that Jesus gives us and become a Christian, it doesn't get any easier, there are always temptations to turn back to sin.
+But we're not alone, the Bible has several examples of a lack of faith in Jesus' own disciples.
 For instance, Jesus was betrayed by one of his disciples, Judas Iscariot.
 Another, Peter, then denied knowing him three times despite claiming that he would always be faithful (Matthew 26:69-75).
-(Return to top)

-We need to keep close to God - to be faithful - in order to be able to 'Love' the community better.
-God's Holy Spirit, which fills us at baptism, helps us to keep faithful to God, so faithfulness is a 'Fruit of the Spirit.'
+We need to keep close to God - to be faithful - in order to use his power to 'Love' better.
+God's Holy Spirit, which fills us at baptism, helps us to keep faithful, so faithfulness is a 'Fruit of the Spirit.'
 (Return to top)

 Self-Control